valerino/sade/README.md

 #sade

-since i banged my head the whole day to setup that damn gdb/lldb/whatever environment for native android development, i think this may help someone else facing the same hurdle.....
+since i banged my head the whole day to setup that damn gdb/lldb/whatever environment for native android development, i think this may help someone else facing the same hurdles.....

-the included scripts tries to abstract the whole process.
+the included standard Makefile tries to abstract the whole process.

 #prerequisites
 android ndk

-android sdk

-lldb (to use lldb)
+android sdk and lldb (to use lldb/lldb-server)

-#usage
-first of all, customize ./env.setup with your source files, flags, paths and init scripts for gdb/lldb
+#how to use it
+env.setup contains the customizations you need to adapt to your environment (paths, etc...)

+you can extend it as you will, providing your compiler flags and all.

+then, just issuing 'make' will print a nice help

+usage:

+	make build
+	build with COMPILER defined in env.setup (gcc or clang)

+	make push
-to compile and push on the device:
+	push the built files on the connected device

-make push-gdb -> to build with gcc and setup remote debugging with gdbserver

-make push-lldb -> to build with clang and setup remote debugging with lldb-server

-to debug, run in another shell:

-make debug-gdb -> to debug using gdb

-make debug-lldb -> to debug using lldb
+	make build-push
+	'make build' & 'make push' in one shot

+	make debug-startserver
+	push the debugger server on device and start it, according to DEBUGGER defined in env.setup (gdb or lldb) the current shell will hangs until debug has ended and/or error

+	make debug-startclient
+	starts the debugger client on the host, according to DEBUGGER defined in env.setup (gdb or lldb) must be run in another shell to connect with the server started with 'make debug-startserver'

+#NOTE
+i made this for android development, but really you can customize this for almost every environment supporting gdb/lldb remote debugging: just play with the provided env.setup!